skotancilar/complete-js-course/ES2021-features/README.md

 // Result: Second
 ```

-### Example 1b: When all the promises are rejected, AggregateError is thrown.
+### Example 1b: When all the promises are rejected, AggregateError is thrown

 ```javascript
 Promise.any([